-1. Legal form
+Legal form

 The Bank was incorporated in Nigeria under the Companies and Allied Matters Act as a private limited liability company on 30 May,1990.
 It was granted a banking licence in June 1990, to carry on the business of commercial banking and commenced business on June 16, 1990.
 The Bank was converted into a Public Limited Liability Company on 20 May 2004.
 The Bank's shares were listed on the floor of the Nigerian Stock Exchange on 21 October 2004.
 In August 2015, the Bank was admitted into the premium Board of the Nigerian Stock Exchange.
+The Bank is also listed on the London Stock Exchange.